dlang/DIPs/DIPs/1NNN-PJB.md

 * The value's type is an aggregate (a `struct`, `union`, `class`, or `interface`) whose declaration is annotated with `@nodiscard`.

-The distinction between "expression" and "value" here is significant.
+The distinction between "expression" and "value" in this definition is significant.
 In particular, it means that the *value* returned from a `@nodiscard` function may discarded as long as the function call is enclosed in some other *expression*; for example:

 ```d
 struct Result { int n; }